-One of the most important things anyone can do for another person is to simply listen and acknowledge their pain.
+One of the most valuable things we can do for someone else is simply listen and acknowledge their pain.

 But failing to do so robs other people of something they need — something everyone desperately needs: a voice.